 1.9 Evaluation of Contractor Performance

-Covered California shall evaluate Contractor’s performance with respect to fulfillment of its obligations under this Agreement on an ongoing basis, including, but not limited to, during the 90-day period prior to each anniversary of the Agreement Effective Date set forth in Section 7.1 so long as the Agreement remains in effect.
+Covered California shall evaluate Contractor’s performance with respect to fulfillment of its obligations under this Agreement on an ongoing basis, including during the 90-day period prior to each anniversary of the Agreement Effective Date set forth in Section 7.1 so long as the Agreement remains in effect.
 In the event evaluations conducted by Covered California reveal a significant problem or pattern of non-compliance with terms of this Agreement as reasonably determined and documented by Covered California, Covered California shall have the right, without limitation, to conduct reasonable additional reviews of Contractor’s compliance and operational performance.
 Such evaluations shall also be considered in connection with decisions relating to re-certification and de-certification in accordance with the terms set forth at Article 7.

 1.10 Required Notice of Contractor Changes